Are You Supposed to File Taxes as An American Living in Mexico?

 When you have more than US$10,000 in total in foreign financial accounts, including all of your foreign-registered bank and investment accounts, at any time during the tax year, you should also file FinCEN form 114, better known as an FBAR (Foreign Bank Account Report).

-However, even if you made less than the minimum threshold of $12,400 it may still be in your best interest to file a U.S. tax return.
+However, even if you made less than the minimum threshold, it may still be in your best interest to file a U.S. tax return.

 What is The Foreign Earned Income Exclusion or FEIE?